What is the Right Time for an Internal Audit of Your Business in the Dubai?

 Your business works on an interplay of a number of factors or operations, regardless of the kind of business it is.
 Unless all the departments work together and coordinate with each other, it would be difficult for your business to succeed and then grow subsequently.
 The United Arab Emirates is a very common choice for people (locals or foreign nationals) to set up their businesses because they can more or less be assured of earning large profits or returns, owing to the booming economy.
 However, how the different departments do their work is not the only important factor in determining how the business is run; you also need to oversee the various operations to make sure that everything is going right and that your company is also following the rules or laws imposed by the government.
 This is where an internal audit comes into the picture.

 The word ‘audit’ refers to an independent inspection or checking of a company’s accounts.
-So, an internal audit is when a process whereby the company’s internal functions, including that of accounting and governance, are evaluated.
+So, an internal audit in Dubai, UAE is when a process whereby the company’s internal functions, including that of accounting and governance, are evaluated.
 Such internal audits ensure that the company is, in fact, adhering to the government’s laws and regulations and is paying attention to not only preparing accurate financial reports and collection of necessary information or data but is also doing so on time.
 Internal audits are important because they let the management know of ways in which the company can improve its overall efficiency after having identified where the problem lies, and also help to correct operations before an external audit is conducted.
 The main difference between an internal and external audit is that the person performing the former has a sort of responsibility towards the management of the company and is trusted with the task of advising and helping it, whereas the one responsible for an external audit has no responsibility towards the company and is simply responsible for reporting to the shareholders, besides having to ensure that all financial statements are correct and free of errors.

 What is the Right Time for Your Business’ Internal Audit in Dubai?

-Before you get an external audit, it is always better to get an internal one done before, so that you can find out where things have gone wrong and can have sufficient time to make necessary changes, thus avoiding the external auditors letting the shareholders know of any malfunctions within the company.
+Before you get an external audit in Dubai, UAE, it is always better to get an internal one done before, so that you can find out where things have gone wrong and can have sufficient time to make necessary changes, thus avoiding the external auditors letting the shareholders know of any malfunctions within the company.
 There are a number of benefits of an internal audit, and here are some situations wherein it is a good idea to get an internal audit for your business in the United Arab Emirates:

 - On a Regular Basis: It may seem stupid or a waste of time to regularly get audited internally, but is it actually quite beneficial for your company.
-Instead of waiting for a problem to arise to get audited, make sure to schedule regular internal audits so that you can get an idea of your company is functioning.
+Instead of waiting for a problem to arise to get audited, make sure to schedule regular internal audits in Dubai, UAE so that you can get an idea of your company is functioning.
 It is a great idea since you would be able to detect a problem before it goes out of hand and can correct it and can also pinpoint any smaller discrepancies in the accounts and track the source of the problem.
 When it comes to a business, for instance, how your finances are dealt with is very important in determining how you go about making future decisions, and thus, by getting an internal audit, you would be able to gauge the situation and would also be able to make any necessary changes.

 - When There is a Problem of Money Flow: The flow of money, whether incoming or outgoing, is extremely important for any business.
 In the event that your company’s profits are declining or that there isn’t enough incoming flow of cash, it is a good idea to get an internal audit done to determine the cause of the problem.
 Generally, it is the marketing strategy as well as the conditions of the market that determine the amount of cash coming in, which makes the cause of the problem external.
 However, it is also sometimes an internal problem, perhaps a fraud too.
 In such situations, to determine where the problem lies, an internal audit is necessary, so the problem can be solved accordingly as well.
 Even if you realize that the source of the problem is external, an internal audit can help you make changes internally to boost the incoming flow of cash.